 Madison Square Park

-The lawn at Madison Square Park may be a bit crowded a nice day, so instead throw your blanket down by the silver rock near 24th street.
-This side of the park has plenty of trees so it’s the perfect shady spot with a back rest.
-Don’t leave your tablet at home, this park also has free public WiFi.
+The lawn at Madison Square Park may be a bit crowded a nice day, so instead throw your blanket down by the rock near 24th Street.
+This side of the park has plenty of trees, so it's the perfect shady spot with plenty of room to relax.

 Fort Tryon Park